ODIM-Project/ODIM/README.md

 $ make clean
 ```

-  You will be prompted for the sudo passowrd: enter the password.
+  When prompted for password, enter the sudo password.

   Use the following command to:
   - Remove all the deployed Docker containers.